 London Euston, Avanti First Class Lounge

-Avanti First Class Lounge in London Euston is available to Double and Club Guests to use for two hour prior scheduled departure time only.
+Avanti First Class Lounge in London Euston is available to Double and Club Guests to use for two hour prior scheduled departure time and post arrival at destination.

 Edinburgh, LNER First Class Lounge